gshipley/enterprise_training/AdminTraining.md

 	firstphp restarted

-##**View application details**
+##**Viewing application details**

-All the details about an application can be viewed by the *rhc app show* command.
-This command will list when the application was created, unique identifier of the application, git URL, SSH URL, and many other details as shown below:
+All of the details about an application can be viewed by the *rhc app show* command.
+This command will list when the application was created, unique identifier of the application, git URL, SSH URL, and other details as shown below:

 	$ rhc app show -a firstphp